timothyhahn/jeeveshikedthepct/src/routes/chapters/04-chapter-4.md

 ![](https://cdn.jeeveshikedthepct.com/images/a788e02e-975a-40c8-f44c-6ec6f46ae800.jpeg)

 The heat was relentless, but briefly broken up by a few key springs and water caches maintained by a trail angel named Devilfish.
-The blisters were coming back, but this time I was prepared with additional leukotape and careful attention to my feet.
-At one water cache, while replacing the bandages on my feet, I turned on my phone to get warnings from Cool Rocks that several of the springs and water caches we had been resupplying from were suspected of causing some sort of illness, either a norovirus or algae outbreak.
+The blisters were coming back, but this time I was prepared with additional leukotape and paid careful attention to my feet.
+At one water cache, while replacing the bandages on my feet, I turned on my phone to get warnings from Cool Rocks that several of the springs and water caches we had been resupplying from were suspected of causing some sort of illness, either norovirus or an algae outbreak.

 Looking sadly at the now suspect water I had been consuming for the past few days, we pressed on, taking care to sanitize our hands more frequently.
 This, of course, wasn't effective for either norovirus or algae, but it was all we